Article Correction, Retraction and Withdrawal Policy

 Authors are encouraged to report errors in their articles with regard to the accuracy of published information.
 Only errors that impact the article significantly will be considered.
 Corrections are made at the journal’s discretion.
 The correction procedure depends on the publication stage of the article.
 Corrections will be published under corrections and addendum in a later issue of the journal.

-The article may be retracted because of scientific misconduct in cases such as multiple submission, bogus claims of authorship, plagiarism or fraudulent use of data.
+The article may be retracted because of scientific misconduct in cases such as multiple submissions, bogus claims of authorship, plagiarism or fraudulent use of data.
 A signed statement from the concerned authors will be required to be submitted before an article can be retracted.
 Agreement of all authors of a paper is required before a retraction can be published.
 A notice of retraction will be published and linked to the original article clearly marked as a retracted.
 The notice will also include the reason for the retraction and who is retracting the article.
 The original article will not be removed from online or print versions of the journal, but will be identified as a retracted article.
 Retractions will also be listed on the contents page.